flowerpoo/Route-53/README.md

 # Step 1: Check your applications running in two regions

-* Created 2 EC2 instance in 2 different region and install nginx server on both make sure then are up and running fine.
+* Created 2 EC2 instance in 2 different region and install nginx server on both make sure they are up and running fine.
  * 1st EC2 instance web1 launched in N.virginia region
 ![alt text](<imgs/1st instance launch.PNG>)
 output: